For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 dominance of pace or spin bowling across various countries.

-Perhaps of more interest is a strong relationship between
+Perhaps of more interest is a strong relationship

 One interesting question that is hard to answer is: